Basic MMT and Economic Justice

 Only now, we recognize this is not a borrowing operation at all.
 It is functionally the equivalent of offering a savings account, a term deposit.
 The further purpose of offering term deposits backed by government guaranteed interest returns, is to define the term structure of interest rates, and that serves a controlled pro-inflationary purpose, a stable form of economic stimulus, but which MMT recognizes as highly regressive, because it amounts to little more than welfare for those who already have money.

 However it is far worse than this, far more regressive, because this issuance of bonds is not only basic income, it is basic income but only for people who already have money and in proportion to how much money they already have.
 It is an obscene policy.
 There is simply no good reason for our government to be issuing bonds.
-If we had a fixed exchange rate policy (so similar to a gold standard, our government would be promising to redeem the tax credits (NZD) for either gold or for a foreign currency) then it would be necessary to issue bonds, in order to prevent mild inflationary pressures.
-But why?
-There is no need for enriching people who are already rich with such policy, our governemtn should instead float the NZD, and offer zero interest.
+If we had a fixed exchange rate policy (so similar to a gold standard, our government would be promising to redeem the tax credits (NZD) for either gold or for a foreign currency) then it would be necessary under some conditions (say weak exports) to issue bonds, in order to prevent mild pass-through inflationary pressures.

 The greater body of work on MMT recognizes that a far more effective way to stimulate an economy is to supply new money at the bottom, in the form of either a Basic Income Guarantee or even better a Job Guarantee, or combination of both.
 But an even more effective way to fuel an economy is for the state to directly hire workers who are willing to take jobs in the public sector proper, because such jobs (teachers, nurses, public attorneys, public banking, road works, police, fire-fighters, parks wardens, sanitation workers, electricity utility supply workers, conservation workers, government R&D scientists, &c.) all help provide free non-profit public services which lower the nominal costs to the private sector of conducting business.